jhegemann/OpenCapsule/README.md

   Langmuir, Vol. 29, No. 40, Pages 12463--12471, 2013, ACS Publications

 ## References
-OpenCapsule is frequently being used in several institutions, some of them are listed below.
+OpenCapsule is being used in several research institutions.
+Some of them are listed below.

 * TU Dortmund
 * L’Institut Charles Sadron (Strasbourg)